jevko/.github/profile/README.md

 The configuration examples shown here are based on an [example piece of INI from Wikipedia](https://en.m.wikipedia.org/wiki/INI_file#Example).

 The text markup examples shown here are based on an [example pieces of HTML from Wikipedia](https://en.wikipedia.org/wiki/HTML#Attributes).

+## Etymology and pronunciation

+The name *Jevko* /ˈdʒef.kɔ/ is derived from Polish *drzewko* /ˈdʐɛf.kɔ/, meaning small tree.